gillsB/Alt-Desktop/README.md

 1. Run the program once to build directories
 2. take the folder "000001" from PLACE_IN_BACKGROUNDS and place them at AppData/Roaming/AltDesktop/backgrounds
-3. Re-launch the program (or open Edit Background) and it should add the folder "000001": 1748... (unix time) to your "backgrounds" object in backgrounds.json (AppData/Roaming/AltDesktop).
+3. Re-launch the program (or open Change Background) and it should add the folder "000001": 1748... (unix time) to your "backgrounds" object in backgrounds.json (AppData/Roaming/AltDesktop).

 This is temporary until I include a background as a "default" included or add the ability to make your own backgrounds like this.
 For now the Settings "Background Path" is still in full command of the actual background displaying but in the future you will essentially choose from saved backgrounds, or create a new background from a video/image.